-COURS E OBJECTIVES The stud ent will: 1 To introduce students the fundamentals of image formation 2 To introduce students the major ideas, methods, and techniques of computer vision and pattern recognition; 3 To develop an appreciation for various issues in the design of computer vision and object recognition systems 4 To provide the student with programming experience from implementing computer vision and object recognition applications.
+COURS COURSE OBJECTIVES The stud The student will: 1 To introduce students the fundamentals of image formation 2 To introduce students the major ideas, methods, and techniques of computer vision and pattern recognition; 3 To develop an appreciation for various issues in the design of computer vision and object recognition systems 4 To provide the student with programming experience from implementing computer vision and object recognition applications.

-COURSI E OUTCOMES Upon suc Upon successful completion of the course, the student will be able to: CO1 CO1 Identify basic concepts, terminology, theories, models and methods in the field of computer vision.
-CO2 Describe known principles of feature detection and matching K2 CO3 Identify, formulate and solve problems in image processing and computer vision K1 CO4 Describe basic methods of computer vision related to image stitching, photography like high dynamic range imaging and blur removal.
-K2 CO5 Suggest a design of a computer vision system for a 3D Reconstruction, Albedos, image based rendering views and depths.
-K3
+COURS COURSE OUTCOMES Upon suc ccessful completion of the course, the student will be able to: Cognitive Level CO1 Identify basic concepts, terminology, theories, models and methods in the field of computer vision.
+K1 CO2 Describe known principles of feature detection and matching K2 CO3 Identify, formulate and solve problems in image processing and computer vision K1 CO4 Describe basic methods of computer vision related to image stitching, photography like high dynamic range imaging and blur removal.
+K2 CO5 Suggest a design of a computer vision system for a 3D Reconstruction, Albedos, image based rendering views and depths. К3